Athena Kuehn

-Athena Marie Kuehn (Kühn; born July 27, 1999) is an American soccer player who plays for BSC YB Frauen.
+Athena Marie Kuehn (Kühn; born July 27, 1999) is an American former soccer player who played for Gintra, Sporting de Huelva, and BSC YB Frauen before her retirement on 1 July 2026.

 Personal life

 Kuehn was born in Las Vegas on July 27, 1999, to Shay and Bernhard Kuehn and has a younger sister, Lola.
 She was raised in Colorado Springs, Colorado and attended Pine Creek High School, where she played in soccer, track, and cross country.

 Kuehn holds dual citizenship with the United States and Germany; her grandparents are German citizens living in the United States.

 Career

 University

 Kuehn played for University of Minnesota for four seasons, serving as the team captain in her final season.
 During her tenure, she scored three goals, three assists, and nine points total.
 In 2018, the team received a Big Ten Tournament title.

 She then joined the Louisiana State University soccer team for the fall 2021 season.
 While there, she scored three goals, three assists, and nine points total.